Sounders secure No. 2 playoff seed with 4-1 drubbing of San Jose

 Nearly every emotion felt during 2020 was expressed during the Sounders FC match against San Jose on Sunday.

 The final was joy for Seattle as the club used crafty second-half goals to defeat the Quakes 4-1 at CenturyLink Field.
-The Rave Green close Major League Soccer’s regular-season as the No. 2 seed headed into the postseason after Sporting Kansas City defeated Real Salt Lake in a snowstorm in Utah to win the Western Conference top spot.
+The Rave Green close Major League Soccer’s regular season as the No. 2 seed headed into the postseason after Sporting Kansas City defeated Real Salt Lake in a snowstorm in Utah to win the Western Conference top spot.

 Seattle will play Los Angeles FC in the opening round at CenturyLink.